 Pachena DF/Radio in the 1930's.
 DF antennas outlined in black.
 Bowerman Photo

-February of 1908 fitted with, as all the stations were, the Shoemaker equipment, instead of
+fitted with, as all the stations were, the Shoemaker

-operators were sent to Estevan Point, it being deemed the more important station.
-Station
+to Estevan Point, it being deemed the more

 In 1923 the station was re-established as a radio direction finding station.
 Two large loop antennas and a specialized D.F. receiver was installed.
 Pachena could now offer radio bearings from Pachena to a vessel at sea requesting such information.
 Pachena had a published range of 400 miles.
 A vessel could get bearing from two or three different direction finding stations and thus find its location at the point where the bearing lines intersect.
 Coast station services were curtailed--no ship-shore message handling.